Usst-wzm/EDDPG_open/README.md

 # EDDPG_open

-This is a list of the hyperparameter from EDDPG.
+This is a list of the hyperparameters used in EDDPG.

 **Config_AC** is the Network parameters.

 **Config_Env** is the Experiment parameters.

-The experiment parameter is main derived from the following artcles:
+The experiment parameters are mainly derived from the following articles:

 1.**Antti P Miettinen and Jukka K Nurminen.
 Energy efficiency of mobileclients in cloud computing.
 In 2nd USENIX workshop on hot topics in cloud computing (HotCloud 10), 2010.**